Lesie-23/Expense-Management-System-Python/README.md

 - Save expense information—such as date, amount, category, and notes—directly in a MySQL database.

 2. **Backend (FastAPI)**
-- Built RESTful API endpoints for:
+- Built  API endpoints for:
 - Adding new expenses

 - Retrieving expenses by specific dates